Will Saryu Roy defeat former colleague Raghubar Das in Jameshdpur East?

 A close call as of now in Jharkhand

-Before becoming chief minister of the state in 2014, Das served as minister in Babulal Marandi and Arjun Munda cabinets.
+Before becoming the chief minister of the state in 2014, Das served as minister in Babulal Marandi and Arjun Munda cabinets.
 In 2009, when JMM chief Shibu Soren became chief minister with BJP's support, Das was appointed deputy chief minister.
 However, the tenure lasted just over five months.

 It has been 19 years since the state of Jharkhand was formed in 2000 and during this period the state has seen three assembly elections and six CMs.
 It now remains to be seen if Das would break the curse by becoming CM for the second time?